-'Candidatus Phytoplasma phoenicium' and related strains/subgroups- Almond witches' broom In almond: Symptoms include early flowering, stunted growth, leaf rosetting (a disease symptom characterized by short, bunchy growth habit due to shortened internodes and reduction in leaf size), dieback, off-season growth, proliferation of slender shoots, witches'-broom, and development of smaller pale green leaves.
+Candidatus Phytoplasma phoenicium and related strains/subgroups - Almond witches' broom

+Almond: Symptoms include early flowering, stunted growth, leaf rosetting (a disease symptom characterized by short, bunchy growth habit due to shortened internodes and reduction in leaf size), dieback, off-season growth, proliferation of slender shoots, witches'-broom, and development of smaller pale green leaves.
 Witches' broom symptoms arise mainly from the trunk or roots.
 The phytoplasma has also been detected in symptomless almond hosts.

-Some almond cultivars are more susceptible to 'Ca. P. phoenicium' than other cultivars.
-In peach/nectarine: Symptoms early in the growing season include premature flowering followed by the early development of buds.
+Some almond cultivars are more susceptible to Ca. P. phoenicium than other cultivars.

+Peach / Nectarine: Symptoms early in the growing season include premature flowering followed by the early development of buds.
 Symptoms later in the growing season include: shoot proliferation, smaller leaves with a pale green color, abnormal flowers (phyllody), and witches' broom symptoms in rare cases.
 Most infected trees do not set any fruit, but some trees bore a limited number of deformed fruits.

-'Candidatus Phytoplasma pini' - Pine witches' broom Pine: Yellowing, dwarfing/stunting, twisted needles ("form dense ball-like structures, prolific branching / proliferation of small shoots/twigs (i.e., witches' broom), and little leaves.
-'Candidatus Phytoplasma prunorum' - European stone fruit yellows (ESFY) Primarily a disease of apricot, Japanese plum, and peach.
+Candidatus Phytoplasma prunorum - European stone fruit yellows (ESFY)

+Primarily a disease of apricot, Japanese plum, and peach.

 Apricot/Japanese Plum: Generally typical 'yellows' symptoms accompanied by leaf roll followed by leaf reddening, reduction, or suppression of dormancy with the consequent risk of frost damage, severe and progressive necrosis, decline, and eventual death of the tree.

 Peach: Early leaf reddening, severe upward longitudinal rolling of leaves, abnormal thickening and suberization of the midribs and primary veins, autumnal growth of latent buds which produce tiny chlorotic leaves and sometimes flowers, and early phylloptosis (leaf fall).
 The leaves also tend to be 'more brittle' than normal.

-'Candidatus Phytoplasma solani' - Bois noir; Stolbur Symptoms vary depending on host - see full pest datasheet for all symptoms information.
-Grapevine: Typical symptoms comprise discoloration of leaves including the veins, often associated with downcurling of the leaf blade, lack of or incomplete lignification of shoots that later turn fruit clusters or shriveling of the ripening fruit.
+Candidatus Phytoplasma solani - Bois noir; Stolbur

+Symptoms vary depending on host - see full pest datasheet for a complete list and description of symptoms.

+Grapevine: Typical symptoms comprise discoloration of leaves including the veins, downcurling of the leaf blade, lack of or incomplete lignification of shoots that later turn black, abortion of fruit clusters or shriveling of the ripening fruit.
 Symptoms of bois noir remain restricted to parts of the infected vines for several years.
 In red grape cultivars, leaf reddening occurs.
 In white cultivars, yellow, necrotic veins occur.
 Shriveled grape clusters occur in both red and white grape cultivars.